-2. Production and refining of steel
+Production and refining of steel

-Fluxing agent: Borate is a possible replacement for fluorspar in the steel manufacturing process.
-The reasons for fluorspar substitutes are (1) metallurgical grade fluorspar is becoming scarce; and (2) fluorine pollution laws are becoming more stringent.
+Fluxing agent: Borates are a possible replacement for fluorspar in the steel manufacturing process for the following reasons:

+- 1. Metallurgical grade fluorspar is becoming scarce - 2.
+Fluorine pollution laws are becoming more stringent

 Borates are being used for these purposes by several European and Japanese companies in the basic oxygen process for making steel.

-Deoxidizer: In steel production, borates are also normally used as a cover flux to prevent air oxidation at the surface of the molten steel and ingots formed during the time of cooling and solidifications.
+Deoxidizer: In steel production, borates are normally used as a cover flux to prevent air oxidation at the surface of the molten steel and ingots formed during the time of cooling and solidifications.
 Molten steel is poured into molds to form ingots.
 As the molten steel cools, the ingot contracts usually leaving a concave cavity in the center of the ingot.
 This cavity would oxidize, and rust would form if the cavity were left exposed to the atmosphere.